 Obviously some professions and trades are riskier than others.
 Think mining, construction, security, firefighting – even doctors, nurses and dentists may face specific hazards.
 Check the product PDS for any occupations which are excluded, and check your policy schedule for any special conditions relating to your occupation.

 How much you earn (and your outgoings) will help determine how much you can realistically afford to pay in premiums.

 A higher salary can lead to an elevated lifestyle and associated costs, like mortgage or rent, household maintenance, credit cards, school fees and car loans.
 You may want your cover to reflect this.

 If your answer is reading, quilting and watching Netflix, this may not apply.
-But if you’re into rock climbing, scuba diving or skydiving, then you might want to consider including Adventure Sports cover in your TAL policy.
-(More about that in this Slice of Life article.)
-There’s also Sports Cover available under your Income Protection Insurance.
+But if you’re into rock climbing, scuba diving or skydiving, then you may receive a loading or exclusion on your policy.

 And if smoking is a part of your lifestyle, this will raise your premiums.

 Your health history will affect whether any loading applies to your premiums, and in some cases, whether you’re eligible for cover at all.
 Relevant conditions may include diabetes, breast cancer, mental illness including anxiety, stroke, multiple sclerosis, fibromyalgia, kidney disease, melanoma, heart disease and prostate cancer.

 If you don’t have any medical conditions already, now might be a good time to get life insurance.
 Your premiums won’t change if you are diagnosed with an illness later, unless you apply for more benefits.
 As usual, check the fine print.